Relativistic slowing down shocks as sources of GRB lag

 The stronger deceleration of the shock the shorter duration of the episode if $\gamma_i$ and $\gamma_f$ are fixed.
 It means that the total time of the episode could be very small what yields two effects.

 The first effect refers to reflection process.
 Reflecting particles gain higher energies if they are spending more time downstream of the shock.
 At first to the slowing down shock (from DOWN) arrive particles which increase the momenta less and then with better energy gains.
 These all particles have entered DOWN at the same Lorentz factor of the shock.
-This gives smaller range of energies (across all time bins) of particles reflecting from strong than from weak decelerating shocks.
+If particles with better energy gains arrive then they gain $\sim\gamma^2$ energy, but $\gamma$ is an average of $\gamma$ at the crossing UP-DOWN and $\gamma$ at the crossing DOWN-UP.
+It means that reflecting particles gain smaller maximum energies when $a$ is smaller.
+If $a$ is small and particles that increase their momenta less cross the shock UP-DOWN at small $\gamma$ then they can not return to the shock before $\gamma$ reaches $\gamma_f$.
+Instead, the particles with better energy gains and larger $\gamma$ at the crossing UP-DOWN arrive.
+It means that reflecting particles gain larger minimal energies when $a$ is smaller.

 The second effect refers to Cracow acceleration.
 Particles accelerating at strong decelerating shocks receive smaller energy gains because they have not enough time to receive larger.